• Aberystwyth University

 Phillipp Schofield is presently undertaking a Leverhulme Major Research Fellowship on the Great Famine in early fourteenth-century England.

 As a historian of the medieval English economy, with particular reference to the medieval peasantry; his research focus is upon village society, economic exchange within it and, in particular, credit and debt.
-He is presently undertaking a Leverhulme Major Research Fellowship on the Great Famine in early fourteenth-century England.
-He is also engaged in writing up AHRC-funded research on litigation on manorial courts (AHRC AH/D502713/1, co-I) and seals in medieval Wales (AH/G010994/1, P-I), and is completing a volume for Manchester University Press on Peasants and Historians: the historiography of the medieval English peasantry.
+He is undertaking work related to a previous Leverhulme Major Research Fellowship on the Great Famine in early fourteenth-century England.
+He is also presently engaged in writing up AHRC-funded research on litigation on manorial courts (AHRC AH/D502713/1, co-I).
+He has recently completed volumes for Manchester University Press on Peasants and Historians: the historiography of the medieval English peasantry and, with Professor Wendy Childs (Leeds) on The Reign of Edward II.
 Phillipp Schofield was co-editor of the journal Continuity and Change from 1999 until 2011 and also co-editor of the Economic History Review from 2011 to 2017.

 Expertise related to UN Sustainable Development Goals